johnalison/obsidian-notes/1-projects/Mixed2.0/Jet DeClustering.md

 	- [x] Add CI
 	- [ ] Randseed via command line
 		-Separate script that creates input files and submits jobs
-	- [ ] Yaml errors from skimming output
+	- [x] Yaml errors from skimming output
 	- [ ] Script to create synthetric datasets yaml
 		- Need to merge with existing dataset script to get (at least the data info)
 	- [ ] Output picos to EOS
 - [ ] [[ResamplingBug]]
 - [ ] [[bj pt mismodeling]]
 - [ ] [[bj splitting mismodelings]]
-- [ ] Compare splittings by year
 - [ ] What happens to pt overflows in the clustering ?
 - [ ] TTbar Subtractions/ Additions
 	- [x] Subtract ttbar from Templates